erikfotta/Project-5-CSC509-Erik/README.md

 ## Project Euler Problems

 The problems from Project Euler are each located in their own playground file.
 These are titled along the lines of 'Project 5 Problem X'

+## Advent of Code Problems

+The problem from Advent of Code is located in its own playground file.
+Titled appropriately.